grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 She climbed back up to the bridge with a smile on her face and patted Sir Piero on the back.
 She was feeling a sense of relief not just from clearing the bar so easily, but also because her intuition about the size and displacement of the sub pursuing them suggested to her that the _Prospect_ might have an opportunity coming.

-She lifted her binoculars and leaned out from the sail to get a clear view around the _Prospect's_ exhaust stream.
+She lifted her binoculars and leaned out from the sail to get a clear view around the _Prospect_'s exhaust stream.
 The _Grackle_ was still charging recklessly up the narrow passage, splintering the little huts on both sides of the waterway.
 She could see the faint shadows of people atop the sail directing its course.
 With no reduction in speed at all, it drove into the shallow bar.

 The sharp leading edge of the ram plowed deep enough into the sludgy ground that the muck erupted from the bottom in a thick black moraine that rose until it cleared the surface.
 A small tsunami of brown water, turbid with mud, rose and traveled up the small channel before the stuck boat.